EndsM/MuvLuvCN/task.md

 - Task 7: Replace the chinese naming in national_focus

-- Task 8; Replace the chinese naming in decisions as well.
+- Task 8: Replace the chinese naming in decisions as well.

+- Task 9: Change the naming of those chinese-named effects and triggers.